 In several states that have chosen not to expand their Medicaid programs under the Patient Protection and Affordable Care Act (ACA, also known as Obamacare), lawmakers are offering proposals to exp

 The U.S. national debt has reached a staggering $18.5 trillion.

 New Jersey’s roads and bridges are in dire need of repair, and the funds to cover maintenance are beginning to run dry.

-Electronic cigarettes have quickly become one of the most popular nicotine replacement products; the total market is expected to hit $1.7 billion this year.
+Electronic cigarettes have quickly become one of the most popular tobacco replacement products, with the total market expected to hit $1.7 billion in 2015.

 As states continue to face budget problems, some have considered so-called “sin” taxes to bring in more revenues.

 The New York state Common Core Task Force, commissioned in September of 2015 by Gov.